Banking Basics

 Skimming device

-In the case of overlay devices, criminals place the card reader on top of a legitimate reader, sometimes adding a video camera or PIN to capture the PIN, and a fake debit card is created to make unauthorized purchases.
+In the case of overlay devices, criminals place them on top of a legitimate card reader, sometimes adding a video camera to capture the PIN.
+This way, they can create a replica debit card to make unauthorized purchases.

 Internal devices are a more advanced method.
 Criminals install skimming devices in terminals that intercept data messages sent over the lines.
 Such devices can be complicated to detect without opening the machines.